khalea/khalea/README.md

 ![Dots](dots.png)

-#### Actively:
+# 🎈 Khalea is looking for new challenges.

+#### What Am I Up To?

-→ Finishing my last class before graduating (Data Structures & Algorithms)
+→ 📚 Finishing my last class before graduating (Data Structures & Algorithms)

+→ 🧠 Brainstorming projects to work on this Fall (Much to come!)

-→ Looking for VC, Software Engineering, and/or Startup opportunities for Fall 2020
+→ 🖥 Looking for VC, Software Engineering, and/or Startup opportunities for Fall 2020

-→ Working on a case study for Grant Thornton (Environmental, Social, Governance Implications on Healthcare Ops)
+→ 📈 Working on a case study for Grant Thornton (Environmental, Social, Governance Implications on Healthcare Ops)

 #### About

-→ Graduating B.S.
-Informatics with CS major.
-Wrapping up
+→ 🎓 B.S.
+Informatics with Computer Science at IU Bloomington

-→ Professional interests include software engineering, network science, fintech, democratization, architectural design & urban innovation.
+→ 🏙 Professional interests include software engineering, network science, fintech, democratization, architectural design & urban innovation.

-→ Leisure?
+→ 🛹 Hobbies?
 Mostly movies, video games, and skateboarding these days.
+When my time is less restricted I play guitar, piano, kayak, and hike.

 <!--